 Leading with Equity

 Small businesses, including home businesses and convenience stores, play a key role in Portland’s economy.
 Making operations easier and allowing for greater flexibility helps foster and encourage these businesses.
 People of color and immigrants in this country are leaders in the creation of new start-ups, at-home businesses and independently owned convenience stores.
-These temporary allowances can be monitored and evaluated for their effectiveness and potential future adoption as permanent changes.
+These temporary allowances will be monitored and evaluated for their effectiveness and possibly considered for potential future code amendments.
 The ordinance:

 - Increases limits on the number of non-resident employees and customers who may visit a home business on a single day through March 31, 2023;

 - Removes prohibitions, through March 31, 2023, on the presence of accessory dwelling units on sites used for home-based businesses; and

 - Waives additional requirements applied to convenience stores and puts them on par with other businesses with similar impacts such as bars and late-night restaurants.

 Businesses have experienced and overcome extreme challenges during the COVID-19 pandemic, making changes to stay afloat.
 The ordinance:

 - Allows retail sales and service businesses to conduct business in parking lots they own or lease, through March 31, 2023, and